 Go to The location you want to view.
 This can be a memory address, or the name of a variable, function, or label.

-Zone display Selects a memory zone to display, see C-SPY memory zones, button application is executing.
+Zone display Selects a memory zone to display, see C-SPY memory zones , page 145.
+Context menu button Displays the context menu, see Context menu, page 150.

+Update Now Updates the content of the Memory window while your application is executing.
 This button is only enabled if the C-SPY driver you are using has access to the target system memory while your application is executing.

-Displays the context menu, see Context menu, page 145.

-Update Now Updates the content of the Memory window while your your application is executing.
+Live Update Updates the contents of the Memory window regularly while your application is executing.
 This button is only enabled if the C-SPY driver you are using has access to the target system memory while your application is executing.
-To set the update frequency specify an appropriate frequency in the IDF frequency, specify an appropriate frequency in the IDE
+To set the update frequency, specify an appropriate frequency in the IDE Options&gt;Debugger dialog box.